antvis/G6/docs/manual/advanced/custom-node.en.md

         stroke: cfg.color // Apply the color to the stroke.
 For filling, use fill: cfg.color instead }
     });
-    if(cfg.label) { // 如果有文本
+    if(cfg.label) { // If the label exists
-      // 如果需要复杂的文本配置项，可以通过 labeCfg 传入
+      // The complex label configurations can be defined by labeCfg
       // const style = (cfg.labelCfg && cfg.labelCfg.style) || {};
       // style.text = cfg.label;
       group.addShape('text', {
         // attrs: style
       	attrs: {
-          x: 0, // 居中
+          x: 0, // center
           y: 0,
           textAlign: 'center',
           textBaseline: 'middle',